ywoak/AOC2024/README.md

 - D13p2 => Required mathematical help from friend, and Rational from sympy to avoid approximating rational numbers
 - Day14 => Nothing particularly interesting nor challenging today, straight forward programming, the parsing comprehension was nice and reading was done with `open(0)` to use with Utils/aoc.py
 - Day15 => IRL is taking some times, in the interest of time i will probably finish this challenge with part 1 only for now, and revisit part 2 for day 15-25 later
+- Day16 => Getting all possible way to the end, reconstructing each path and then checking the highest score, works well for test input but a bit too slow for real input, a djikstra would probably be better
+- Day17 => Modulo 8 is equivalent to & 7 (b111), we keep only the last 3 bit